Elmar-Wiese/APP_Compiler_ICSS_to_CSS/EisenGedaan.md

     ERROR: Exponentiation operations can only be done on scalar values and/or use scalar values

 ## Los
 Ben toch niet helemaal blij dat dit niet werd geparsed.
+Dus opgelost.
 Input

     #223344 {